-- To illustrate how chemicals in food wrappings can impact people’s health, HEAL developed an infographic (available in English and French) and a set of fact cards (in English and Czech*), available for download.
+- To illustrate how chemicals in food wrappings can impact people’s health, HEAL developed an infographic (available in English, French and Spanish*) and a set of fact cards (in English, Czech and Spanish*), available for download.

 - In May 2019, HEAL responded to a public consultation opened by the European Commission with the aim of evaluating the EU’s legislation on food contact materials.

 - The European Commission launched the foundational roadmap to the ongoing evaluation effort of the EU’s legislation on food contact materials in late 2017.
 HEAL took this opportunity to explain our problems with the current legislation.